Intel XeSS is Alchemist's answer to DLSS and FSR, and can work on anyone's GPU

 Best gaming laptop: perfect notebooks for mobile gaming

-During the event I caught a glimpse of a few stills of the upscaling technology and it at least looks the part.
+During the event I caught a glimpse of a few slow moving shots of the upscaling technology and it at least looks the part.

 We've not heard anything on what games will support XeSS.
 It may require training on a per-game basis, it may not.
 It's hard to say how swiftly it will be adopted in the industry without a few extra details we are so far missing today.